wadedavis13/flowsa/flowsa/data/flowbysectormethods/README.md

 2. _target_sector_source_: specify NAICS version 2007, 2012, 2017 (ex.
 NAICS_2012_Code).
    Recommend NAICS_2012_Code, as the majority of datasets use this version of NAICS
 3. _target_geoscale_: level of geographic aggregation in output parquet (national, state, or county)
+4. _target_year_: target year of fbs.
+All data will display as this year with data quality adjusted accordingly

 ### Source specifications (in FBA or FBS format)
 1. _source_names_: The name of the FBS dataset or the FBA dataset requiring allocation to sectors